daviddesancho/BestMSM/docs/about.md

-At some point it became evident that it would be a good idea to make my own code open, version controlled and well documented.
+At some point it became evident that it would be a good idea to make my own code open, version controlled, tested and well documented.